Tuition & Scholarship

 |For families/households with more than 8 persons, add $14,160 for each additional person|

-Application Timeline for Fall 2023 Sessions
+Application Timeline for Spring/Summer 2024 Sessions Coming Soon

 If you are awarded a UVM Diversity, Equity, & Inclusion scholarship for one of the End-of-Life Doula Professional Certificate courses, you will be notified and a UVM representative will assist with your registration.
 We will do our best to honor your preferred session choice.
 NOTE: Payment will not be made directly to you, and if you decide not to attend, your scholarship will be transferred to a different applicant.